-By Kirsty McNab, SSF Head of Operations
+By Kirsty McNab, CEO

 Maybe it’s because it’s mental health awareness week or because we are signing up to the mental health charter with SAMH or maybe it’s just part of life’s reflections.
 But every one of the amazing young people that joined to be Active Champions in those early days, and everyone who have joined since, saved me.
 In 2012, after having a baby I lost all of my confidence, the nurse suggested a mums group at Dennistoun Library to help.
 I went in, no-one spoke to me so I left, crying outside.